House Church Network in Iran

 Country/Region: Iran/Middle East

-Project Overview: This underground network of house churches in Iran consists of more than 4,000 believers in over than 90 cities.
+Project Overview: This underground network of house churches which began in Iran has expanded over the past three years, despite the challenges presented by Covid-19 and gatherings of people becoming illegal on multiple levels, into eight more countries–Saudi Arabia, Somalia, Libya, Kurdistan (Iraq), Pakistan, Cyprus, and Turkey.
+They have established a total of 750 house churches in 14 nations.
+GCM continues to implement their disciple-making-movement (DMM) training program and curriculum, distribute food, blankets, masks, other essentials, concentrating on the needs of widows and orphans.
 Key leaders need funds for gas to travel between these churches to minister and evangelize, cell phones to communicate, and extra resources to reach out to the needy and the drug addicts.

 The Fastest Growing Church in the World Cannot Worship Out Loud